seananocoistin/milestone4/README.md

 I was inspired to make the business directory as I came across a business directory that was very clumsy and shoddy in the way that it was designed.
 I particularly like the [Manta business directory](http://www.manta.com).

 ## Testing
-The testing consisted of three areas:
+The testing consisted of the following areas:
  - (i) Registration and logging in
  - (ii) Adding a listing
- - (iii) Stripe payments
+ - (iii) Stripe testing
+ - (iv) Deployment

  (i) Registration and logging in